I’ve been getting frustrated.

 Leonard is a force of nature, unyielding, with aspects beyond my control.
 My attempts to live my normal routine with him in the mix has only led to mounting frustration.
 Something has to change, and at this stage of his life, it isn’t going to be Leonard.

 So Lisa and I have created a new routine that works with Leonard instead of fighting against him—shifting my quiet time, our lunch schedule, our TV watching.
-Spitting up watch duties instead of both of us being “on” during all his waking hours.
+Splitting up watch duties instead of both of us being “on” during all his waking hours.
 Trying to become fluid like water vs fixed like stone.

 We’re in the midst of the change now, and the early results are promising.
 I’m already more relaxed, less stressed, and getting more done.